-'Grandpa, must women always obey men and say th~y arc the wi~c~t, ju~t bt~AU~ Ihey are the strongest?' she cried, looking fiercely at her cousin, who came stalking up with a provoking smile on the boyish face that was always very comical ~ that tall ligur~..
+'Grandpa, must women always obey men and say they are the wisest, just because they are the strongest?' she cried, looking fiercely at her cousin, who came stalking up with a provoking smile on the boyish face that was always very comical atop of that tall figure.